-Many residents with whom Beatrice and Jim worked were resistant to taking their medications and detested the way the drugs made them feel.
+Many residents with whom Beatrice worked were resistant to taking their medications and detested the way the drugs made them feel.
 Typically, the medication confused their thought processes, disconnected them from their feelings, and sapped them of their willpower.
 Beatrice and Jim also experienced the tragedy of untimely deaths of individuals due to medical complications associated with long term neuroleptic use.
-They recognized that traumatic, biographical experiences left deep impressions on the soul and that the addictive medications, which dull the symptoms, serve simply to avoid the real work of dealing with the effects of the trauma.
+Beatrice recognized that traumatic, biographical experiences left deep impressions on the soul and that the addictive medications, which dull the symptoms, serve simply to avoid the real work of dealing with the effects of the trauma.
 In addition, the medications not only confused the issue at hand through their side effects, but caused additional trauma by the difficult process of withdrawal.
-The majority of individuals they knew were unable to achieve genuine, social integration or to generate income other than through disability checks.
+The majority of individuals Beatrice knew were unable to achieve genuine, social integration or to generate income other than through disability checks.

-There is a growing body of research in the U.S. and abroad regarding the harmful effects of the ever-increasing reliance on psychotropic drugs to treat psychiatric disorders.¹ Meetings and discussions with other professionals confronting many of these same issues reaffirmed Beatrice and Jim’s commitment to offering a choice to those seeking a proactive engagement in their healing process.
+There is a growing body of research in the U.S. and abroad regarding the harmful effects of the ever-increasing reliance on psychotropic drugs to treat psychiatric disorders.¹ Meetings and discussions with other professionals confronting many of these same issues reaffirmed Beatrice’s commitment to offering a choice for those seeking to proactively engagement in their healing journey.

 Inner Fire, Inc. is a unique, intentional program based on years of applied experience.
 Its name exemplifies the reality that only by rekindling and claiming our inner fire can balance and healing occur.
-The yearlong program facilitates a comprehensive, healing process by offering empowering opportunities through proactive individual and group therapies, a customized work program, a wholesome diet and nurturing, cultural experiences, which together with peer support, helps to rebalance and bring harmony to the distressed soul.
+The more or less yearlong program facilitates a comprehensive, healing process by offering empowering opportunities through proactive individual and group therapies, a customized work program, a wholesome ( GAPS) diet and nurturing, cultural experiences, which together with peer support, helps to rebalance and bring harmony to the distressed soul.